Nancy64-bit/QMoney/README.md

-# QMoney
+# QEats
-A stock portfolio analyser
+A food Ordering Application